FREQUENTLY ASKED QUESTIONS (FAQ)

 WHAT SORT OF CELLULAR SERVICE CAN I EXPECT?

-Most cellphones that operate on a 2G, 3G or 4G network will connect with network service in the airports and major cities and towns in South Africa, enabling you to make and receive calls and text messages.
+Most cell phones that operate on a 4G or 5G network will be able to connect with cellular network services.
+You can either use a e-sim or buy a local sim card in the airports and major cities and towns in South Africa, enabling you to make and receive calls and text messages.
 We suggest contacting your cellular service provider to discuss options for international roaming and data plans well in advance of your departure.

 WHAT KIND OF INTERNET CONNECTION CAN I EXPECT?